serkanyazicioglu/Nhea/README.md

 #### Localization Configuration

 For configuring the localization service you can use the following sample code.
-In order to use this service first you have to create Nhea's <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/Localization.sql>localization table</a>.
+In order to use this service first you have to create the <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/Localization.sql>localization table</a>.
 Execute the Localization.sql which creates the schema of the table.

 ```
 services.AddNheaLocalizationService(configure =>